 Falls Bluff – Osceola

-Osceola is a small village snugged against the St. Croix River.
+Osceola is a small village poised against the St. Croix River.
 Its popular Falls Bluff Loop Trail begins downtown near the statue of Chief Osceola.
 A mile-plus trek, it incorporates portions of the Cascade Falls, Eagle Bluff and Simenstad Trails.

-You'll start out heading down 135 steps to the base of thundering Cascade Falls, tucked into Wilkie Glen.
+Start by heading down 135 steps to the base of thundering Cascade Falls, tucked into Wilkie Glen.
 Dipping your toes into the cool waters is encouraged.
 Next, prepare to climb!

 Your bluff conquest reward: a refreshing meal at the Watershed Cafe.
-You’ll feel good about eating here — dishes are crafted with sustainability in mind from locally-sourced ingredients.
+You’ll feel good about eating here — dishes are crafted with sustainability in mind from locally sourced ingredients.